Admission and New Students

-In most cases, students admitted to graduate programs at UBC receive a letter from the department as well as an email and letter from the Faculty of Graduate Studies (FoGS).
-The letter from FoGS is your official offer of admission.
-You can send an email to email@example.com, a letter, or a fax (see contact information) once you make your decision.
+In most cases, students admitted to graduate programs at UBC receive a letter from the department as well as an email and letter from the Graduate and Postdoctoral Studies (G+PS).
+The letter from G+PS is your official offer of admission.
+You can send an email to email@example.com, a letter, or an e-mail (see contact information) once you make your decision.
 If you decide to not accept our offer, this may open a space in the program for another applicant, so please let us know as soon as you can.
 If you cannot begin the program when you expected, please contact the Graduate Program Assistant or Graduate Adviser to discuss deferring your admission or reapplying for a later start date.

 In the admission letter you will find the name and contact information of your pro tem (temporary) adviser.
 This person is responsible for answering program and departmental questions; for advising about applying for scholarships or fellowships; for completing a program of study worksheet; and for providing guidance in the early stages of your program.
 It is important to contact your pro tem adviser as soon as possible after being admitted and DEFINITELY before you register for courses.
 Once courses are opened for registration, many fill up quickly, so to avoid disappointment, meet with your adviser and ensure you understand the requirements of your program.